 Whether or not UAT is “binary,” however, may be a matter of semantics.
 Wachholz points out that user acceptance testing often is applied to evaluate whether a new feature “moves the needle.”
 For instance, is the experience improved because it takes a user less time to complete a task?

-This is what happened when Designing4UX was hired by Contactually (which was since acquired by Compass) to conduct user acceptance testing on an app for real estate agents to record details of their client interactions.
+This is what happened when Designing4UX was hired to conduct UAT testing on an app for real estate agents to record details of their client interactions.

 “I’ll ask participants to ‘think aloud’ or ‘vocalize their trains of thought’ when they are performing a task.”